 - Serves as the Director of the Baylor Leadership Academy after attending the NCAA Leadership Institute in 2011.

 - Serves on the Sexual Assault Advisory Board at Baylor University.

 - Facilitator of the NCAA Career in Sports Forum and Leadership Forum, and with NFL Prep 100.

 It’s my mission to educate and empower others to make a difference by standing up for themselves and for each other to stop violence against women and all victims of violence.

 Deputy Title IX Coordinator

-In addition to her career achievements Dr. Sandra Miles is a national board member for the NASPA Center for Women; a speaker for Campus Outreach Services; serves on Board of Directors for the United Way of Bartholomew County; is the Immediate Past National Director of the Black Female Development Circle, Inc; and is an active member of the Louisville (KY) Alumnae Chapter of Delta Sigma Theta Sorority, Inc.
+- National Board Member for NSAPA Center for women; serves on Board of Directors for the United Way of Bartholomew County; is the Immediate Past National Director of the Black Females Development Circle, Inc; and is an active member of the Louisville (KY) Alumnae Chapter of Delta Sigma Theta Sorority, Inc.